-Sixteen years after it started, StumbleUpon is calling it quits.
-It stops operations forever on June 30, 2018.
-But don’t worry, there are still a few other sites that let you find interesting web pages with the click of a button.
+Sixteen years after it started, StumbleUpon has called it quits.
+It ceased operations forever on June 30, 2018.
+But don’t worry, there are still some StumbleUpon alternatives that let you find interesting web pages with the click of a button.

 One of the internet’s premier discovery engines, StumbleUpon randomly showed pages liked by others.
 You could endlessly click the Stumble button till you found something that piqued your interest.